Brian Nielsen (boxer)

-Brian Nielsen (born 1 April 1965) is a Danish former professional boxer.
+Brian Nielsen (born 1 April 1965) is a Danish former professional boxer and Olympic bronze medalist.
 He held the IBO heavyweight title from 1996 to 1999 successfully defending it five times, including against Larry Holmes and Phil Jackson, the second highest number of defenses behind Wladimir Klitschko's record of 18.
 At one point of time, he equaled Rocky Marciano's record of 49 successive wins with no losses.
-While he never held a world title from any of the main four sanctioning bodies (WBC, IBF, WBA, WBO), he did defeat several former world champions who had, including Orlin Norris, Carlos De León, Jeff Lampkin, and Tony Tubbs.
+While he never held a world title from any of the main four sanctioning bodies (WBC, IBF, WBA, WBO), he did defeat several former world champions who had, including James Smith, Jeff Lampkin, Tony Tubbs, Carlos De León, Tim Witherspoon, Orlin Norris, and Uriah Grant.

 Amateur career

 As an amateur, Nielsen won bronze medals in the super heavyweight division at the 1991 European Championships and the 1992 Olympics in Barcelona.

 Brian Nielsen was sent to Svendborg, where Johnny Antonsen had arranged a match against the local hero Carsten Dahl.
 Nielsen easily beat Dahl, winning the bout by knockout in the second round.
 Dahl later got the opportunity for revenge, but again Nielsen won by knockout.

 He was both Zealand champion and Danish champion for five consecutive years (1988-1992), and also won numerous international tournaments.
 His career as an amateur ended after the Olympics in Barcelona in 1992 where he won the bronze.
 In the semifinals he lost to the powerful Cuban Roberto Balado.
 Balado won 15 to 1.

 In total, Nielsen boxed 111 fights as an amateur and won 104.
 He only took a count once in amateur career, and only once was he stopped before time - during the 1989 European Championship bout, where he suffered a cut near one of his eyes.
 His opponent at this match was the Greek boxer George Tsachakis who attended the final.